w33ts/dank-memer-wiki/About-Dank-Memer/About-the-bot.md

 Dank Memer was initially named Markos and was created by Melmsie as a project to learn JavaScript in late 2016.
 Melmsie wanted to develop something memey and sassy, and it was a bot meant to be something different.
 In 2017, Markos became Dank Memer and was publicly listed for the first time, and since then, hundreds of new commands and features have been added.

-Today, Dank Memer is a multi-featured discord bot with currency commands, memes, games, and more, all with a little bit of sass and a twist of its own.
+Today, Dank Memer is a multi-featured discord bot with currency commands, complex fishing system, memes, games, and more, all with a little bit of sass and a twist of its own.
 It has grown to be one of the most popular bots on Discord and is in millions of servers, has a team of 10+ paid staff members working around the globe and a huge userbase that is increasing every month!

 To learn more, you can follow Dank Memer on <a href="/About-Dank-Memer/About-the-bot#Social" target="_blank">Social Media</a>, visit the Dank Memer <a href="/About-Dank-Memer/About-the-bot#Website" target="_blank">Website</a>, or <a href="/About-Dank-Memer/About-the-bot#Community" target="_blank">join the community</a>.